-A Welcome Action Process is a process designed in the Studio and can be manually launched by a business user from Talend MDM Web UI.
-It is not linked to a specific business entity.
+Like an Entity Action Process, a Welcome Action Process is a process designed in the Studio and can be manually launched by a business user from Talend MDM Web UI.
+Unlike the Entity Action Process, the Welcome Action Process is not linked to a specific business entity.

-You can design this Process to do any task you want on master data, for example adding a new record/entity in the MDM Hub, launching a Job to do some check or transformation on master data, etc. Both Welcome Action and Entity Action Processes can launch a Job to return a specific result in a new tab in the web interface.
+You can design this Process to do any task you want on master data, for example adding a new record/entity in the MDM Hub, launching a workflow to do certain modifications on master data, launching a Job to do some check or transformation on master data, etc. Both Welcome Action and Entity Action Processes can launch a Job to return a specific result in a new tab in the web interface.